 Stuart Baxter – Born in Wolverhampton and brought up in Scotland, Stuart Baxter played football with Preston North End, Dundee United and Stockport County.
 He is currently manager of Finland national football team.

-Edwin Butler Bayliss - Born in Wolverhampton in 1874, Edwin Butler Bayliss was a prolific artist famous for his realistic and unsentimental paintings of industrial scenes in the Black Country, particularly the area around Bilston and Tipton close to the Hickman furnaces.
-He was the eldest son of local ironmaster Samuel Bayliss and spent his childhood in Finchfield and Tettenhall, where his family owned a large house in Wood Road, The Woodhouse.
+Edwin Butler Bayliss – Born in Wolverhampton in 1874, Edwin Butler Bayliss was a prolific artist famous for his realistic and unsentimental paintings of industrial scenes in the Black Country, particularly the area around Bilston and Tipton close to the Hickman furnaces.
+One of eight children, he was the eldest son of local ironmaster Samuel Bayliss and spent his childhood in Finchfield and Tettenhall, where his family owned a large house in Wood Road, The Woodhouse.
 He joined his father’s manufacturing firm, Bayliss, Jones and Bayliss, but at twenty-seven he left to pursue his artistic ambitions.
-He painted works inspired by scenes from both his father's iron foundry and the steel works of Sir Alfred Hickman, who was a friend of his father.
+He painted works inspired by scenes from both his father’s iron foundry and the steel works of Sir Alfred Hickman, who was a friend of his father.
 Edwin was originally self-taught, sketching in charcoal, pastel and water colour and painting mainly in oil.
 He was a prolific painter and His works have both local and national importance as they document the Black Country at the height of Britain’s industrial growth and his landscapes show how industry had a permanent impact on the local environment.
 A large amount of his work is held by Wolverhampton Art Gallery where a major exhibition of his work in 2013 illustrate his importance as one of the few 19th century painters of the industrial landscape.
 He depicts the Black Country as a smoke-filled and dangerous place to live and work, often showing figures silhouetted against a dull, grey sky and ravaged landscapes with blast furnaces and chimneys in the background.
 In contrast to these industrial scenes are his light and colourful seascapes of the Welsh coastline, featuring members of his family relaxing and playing on the shore.
 In the late 1930s Edwin and his family moved to a house in Woodthorne Road where they stayed until the early 1940s when the house was requisitioned by the Ministry of Agriculture and Fisheries.
 He later moved to The Beeches in Regis Road.
 The ‘Poet Painter of the Black Country’ lived most of his life in Tettenhall and died in 1950.
-An extensive exhibition at Wolverhampton art gallery in 2013 included pictures of the Welsh coastline as well as industrial scenes and showed why his work is so revered.
-Watch video
+An extensive exhibition at Wolverhampton Art Gallery in 2013 included pictures of the Welsh coastline as well as industrial scenes and showed why his work is so celebrated.

 Sir William Maddock Bayliss – Born in Butcroft, Wednesbury, this pioneering physiologist worked with Ernest H Starling and co -discovered hormones.
 The Bayliss Effect is named after him and he was awarded their Royal Society’s Medal as well as their Copley Medal and was knighted for his contribution to medicine in 1922.
 The Bayliss and Starling Society was founded in 1979 as a forum for scientists with research interests in central and autonomic peptide function.
 Sir William and Lady Bayliss took a great interest in the social issues of the time, including labour conditions of the workers in Cable Street, Wolverhampton.